-We now have an elliptic curve $E \cong \C/\Lambda$ that has CM by $K$.
-Note that a point $(x,y)$ on our elliptic curve can be found by taking a complex number $z \in \C/\Lambda$ and then using the Weierstrass $\wp$-function to get $(\wp(z; \Lambda), \wp'(z; \Lambda))$.
-Because of this, we will be using $\C/\Lambda$ for the majority of our calculations, as it is much simpler to find torsion points, add two elements, and compute the Galois action on $E$ in this setting rather than viewing $E$ as a subset of $\mathbb{P}^2$, even though the latter viewpoint is the one needed in the end.
+Thus we now have an elliptic curve $E \cong \C/\Lambda$ with CM by $K$.
+Note that a point $(x,y)$ on our elliptic curve can be found via the Uniformization Theorem by taking a complex number $z \in \C/\Lambda$ and using the Weierstrass $\wp$-function to get $x = \wp(z; \Lambda)$ and $y = \wp'(z; \Lambda)$.
+Because of this, we will use $\C/\Lambda$ for the majority of our calculations, as it is much simpler in this setting to find torsion points, to add two elements, and to compute the Galois action on $E$ when compared to viewing $E$ as a subset of $\mathbb{P}^2$, even though the latter viewpoint is the one needed in the end.
 Additionally, we will restrict our attention to the case in which $\m = (m)$ is an ideal generated by an integer.
-The analogy of Gaussian periods we're using allows any integral ideal $\m$, but we believe it is more intuitive and insightful to discuss only the $\m = (m)$ case for the time being.
+The analogy of Gaussian periods we define in the next section allows for any integral ideal $\m$, but we believe it is more intuitive and insightful to discuss only the $\m = (m)$ case for the time being.

 To determine the $m$-torsion points of $E$, we must find the complex numbers $z$ such that $m z \in \Lambda$.
 If we restrict $z$ to the fundamental parallelogram, then an $m$-torsion point $z$ must be of the form $z = \frac{1}{m} (a + b\alpha)$, where $a, b \in \{0, 1, \ldots, m - 1\}$.
-This gives all $m^2$ of the $m$-torsion points, matching the remark made at the end of Definition 19.
+This gives all $m^2$ of the $m$-torsion points, matching the remark made at the end of Definition \ref{def:torsionsbgp}.
 Note that $z$ can also be viewed as an element of $\O_K/m\O_K$.